 Yes, we think hiking Huchuy Picchu is worth it.
 Because the Huchuy Picchu hike involves following a new trail, you’ll get to enjoy rarely seen perspectives and angles of Machu Picchu from the summit.
 Best of all, the hike is still relatively unknown.
 So, you’ll enjoy a peaceful and quiet hike despite many people visiting the ruins.
 Although, at $41USD, it’s a very expensive hike!
 If you’re on a shoestring, it’d be hard to justify climbing Huchuy Picchu Mountain.

 So, is it worth it for you?
 Let’s compare the Huchuy Picchu hike with the other Machu Picchu hikes to help you answer this question.

 Other Machu Picchu Hikes

-Other than the new Huchuy Picchu hike, there’s the well-known Huayna Picchu and Machu Picchu Mountain hikes (guides coming soon).
+Other than the new Huchuy Picchu hike, there are the well-known Huayna Picchu and Machu Picchu Mountain hikes.
 In the past, many tourists weren’t sure whether to hike Huayna Picchu or Machu Picchu Mountain.
 Now, with the arrival of the Huchuy Picchu hike, there’s a third option!
 Let’s compare Huchuy Picchu with the other two Machu Picchu hikes to help you figure out which trail or trails to do!